GOB52/M5Stack_FlipBookSD/README.en.md

 The cause of this is not known.

 #### Workaround by the program
-How to deal with it in the program
-Switch multi-core playback to single-core playback.
+* Switch multi-core playback to single-core playback.
 Switch the corresponding section of main.cpp to the one using a single core.
 Playback speed will be reduced, but bus contention will be reliably avoided.